sigmacoy/sigmacoy/README.md

 # 👋 Hello, I'm Mc Cauley!

-Welcome to my GitHub profile!
+Welcome to my GitHub profile! <br>
 I'm a Computer Science student passionate about mastering and diving deep into Artificial Intelligence.

 # 🚀 About Me